-Name Data Certificate (CCVCA) contains (i) the Country Verifying Certification Authority Public Key (PKCVCA) as authentication reference data, (ii) the coded access control rights of the Country Verifying Certification Authority, (iii) the Certificate Effective Date and the Certificate Expiration Date as security attributes.
-Document Verifier Certificate (CDV) The Document Verifier Certificate CDV is issued by the Country Verifying Certification Authority.
+Name Data Document Verifier Certificate (CDV) The Document Verifier Certificate CDV is issued by the Country Verifying Certification Authority.
 It contains (i) the Document Verifier Public Key (PKDV) as authentication reference data (ii) identification as domestic or foreign Document Verifier, the coded access control rights of the Document Verifier, the Certificate Effective Date and the Certificate Expiration Date as security attributes.
 Inspection System Certificate (CIS) The Inspection System Certificate (CIS) is issued by the Document Verifier.
 It contains (i) as authentication reference data the Inspection System Public Key (PKIS), (ii) the coded access control rights of the Extended Inspection System, the Certificate Effective Date and the Certificate Expiration Date as security attributes.
 Chip Authentication Public Key Pair The Chip Authentication Public Key Pair (SKICC, PKICC) are used for Key Agreement Protocol: Diffie-Hellman (DH) according to RFC 2631 or Elliptic Curve Diffie-Hellman according to ISO 15946.
 Chip Authentication Public Key (PKICC) The Chip Authentication Public Key (PKICC) is stored in the EF.DG14 Chip Authentication Public Key of the TOE's logical MRTD and used by the inspection system for Chip Authentication of the MRTD's chip.
 It is part of the user data provided by the TOE for the IT environment.
 Chip Authentication Private Key (SKICC) The Chip Authentication Private Key (SKICC) is used by the TOE to authenticate itself as authentic MRTD's chip.
 It is part of the TSF data.
 Country Signing Certification Authority Key Pair Country Signing Certification Authority of the issuing State or Organization signs the Document Signer Public Key Certificate with the Country Signing Certification Authority Private Key and the signature will be verified by receiving State or Organization (e.g. a Basic Inspection System) with the Country Signing Certification Authority Public Key.
 Document Signer Key Pairs Document Signer of the issuing State or Organization signs the Document Security Object of the logical MRTD with the Document Signer Private Key and the signature will be verified by a Basic Inspection Systems of the receiving State or Organization with the Document Signer Public Key.
 Document Basic Access Keys The Document Basic Access Key is created by the Personalization Agent, loaded to the TOE, and used for mutual authentication and key agreement for secure messaging between the Basic Inspection System and the MRTD's chip.
 BAC Session Keys Secure messaging Triple-DES key and Retail-MAC key agreed between the TOE and a BIS in result of the Basic Access Control Authentication Protocol.
 Chip Session Key Secure messaging Triple-DES key and Retail-MAC key agreed between the TOE and a GIS in result of the Chip Authentication Protocol.

 Application note 20: The Country Verifying Certification Authority identifies a Document Verifier as "domestic" in the Document Verifier Certificate if it belongs to the same State as the Country Verifying Certification Authority.
-The Country Verifying Certification Authority identifies a Document Verifier as "foreign" in the Document Verifier Certificate if it does not belong to the same State as the Country Verifying Certifying Certification Authority.
+The Country Verifying Certification Authority identifies a Document Verifier as "foreign" in the Document Verifier Certificate if it does not belong to the same State as the Country Verifying Certification Authority.
 From MRTD's point of view the domestic Document Verifier belongs to the issuing State or Organization.

-6.1 SECURITY FUNCTIONAL REQUIREMENTS FOR THE TOE
+7.1 SECURITY FUNCTIONAL REQUIREMENTS FOR THE TOE